martinpella/logistic-reg/README.md

-# logistic_reg
+# Logistic regression from scratch in Python
-Logistic regression from scratch with NumPy
+This repo contains a jupyter notebook with a logistic regression implementation from scratch using NumPy.